10 Worst Books Ever Written

 6. The Lair of the White Worm (Bram Stoker)

 I bet you didn’t expect to see the name Bram Stoker on this list, did you?
 The man wrote the 19th-century gothic horror masterpiece Dracula, almost single-handedly creating the vampire genre.
+If you are in the mood for some bloody, scheming, sometimes gruesome Dracula-related action, put Castlevania on your list of shows to binge watch this year.
+Watch it just so you can comment how the producers interfered with established concepts, like vampires, the Gothic literary genre, Transylvania, or Lady Carmilla.

-The plot is a simple gothic horror story.
+The plot is a simple Gothic horror story.
 A tale of ancient evil; an insane hypnotist, hellbent on mentally crushing the girl he loves; a gigantic kite raised to rid the land of an unnatural infestation of birds, and which receives strange commands along its string.
 And, all the while, the great white worm slithers below, seeking its next victim.

 H.P.
 Lovecraft summed it up by stating that the central idea was a good one but poorly executed.